cysouw/diathesis/text/c03_summaryDia.md

 #### Classification of diathesis {.unnumbered}

 In this chapter, the diatheses are organised in sections according to the macro-role remapping patterns as introduced in [@sec:intro-naming].
 The different diatheses in each section are thus functionally highly similar, but they are structurally different.
 Inversely, there are various diatheses that structurally highly similar, but are nonetheless repeated in separate sections under different names.
 This is necessary because superficially identical diathesis can have rather different structural repercussions depending on the verb to which it is applied.
-This happens for examples with the *sein + Partizip* or the *lassen + sich + Infinitiv* constructions.
+This happens for examples with the *sein+Partizip* or the *lassen+sich+Infinitiv* constructions.

 Before diving into the daunting diversity of German diathesis, a short note on German names for different clause types is in order (see [@tbl:clause-types]).
 The distinction between sentence (German: ~~Satz~~) and clause (German: ~~Teilsatz~~) is customary made in the German grammatical literature when a precise description is needed.
 However, the term *Satz* is often used as a shorthand for both.
 Subdividing clauses, there is of course a basic distinction between main clause (German: ~~Hauptsatz~~, more precise would be ~~Selbständiger Teilsatz~~) and subordinate clause (German: ~~Nebensatz~~ or alternatively ~~Untergeordneter Teilsatz~~).